 From the facts I told above, it’s pretty clear that Peruvanam-Aarattupuzha Pooram is indeed one of the biggest and well-organized temple festivals across the world, and definitely the co-ordination and co-operation among the different temples have made it a great event, everyone associated with it can feel proud of.

 You can read a few more articles related to temple rituals, offerings, customs and celebrations, mostly associated with temples across across Kerala.
+Here is the page link.
 Click on the images in the gallery to read